Vamsi58-Git/Exam-Portal/README.md

 ├── register.html # Registration form

+├── app.js # For test questions and the timer for 30 min

 ├── login.html # Login form with Student/Admin switch

 ├── test.html # Test Registration page, questions will be added soon